-Also known as “The Marketing Mix,” they influence consumer decisions, both online & offline.
-These factors help brands engage & connect with consumers.
+Also known as “The Marketing Mix,” they influence consumer decisions, both online and offline.
+These factors help brands engage and connect with consumers.
 Businesses must follow digital trends to remain competitive within their industry.

 Today, marketers can use many online tools, such as: